 My Homeownership Experience

-I purchased my home in 2008 (yeah, I know), and have since lived very happily in it.
+I purchased my home in August 2007 (yeah, I know), for $293,000 with 20% down.
+We have since lived very happily in it.
 For the most part, I like having a home.
 Staying here year after year has been relaxing for the most part, aside from the occasional pipe bursting or roof leaking.
 The biggest drawback to me is the lack of ability to plan for expenses.
 Having a mortgage, insurance, and taxes is one thing, but there are soooo many other expenses that come up.
 A common statistic I see is to assume at least 1% of the house value will be spent in maintenance each year — which seems very close to our experience.

 The time commitment of being a homeowner exceeded my expectations as well.
 Cleaning a large house (1,700 sq ft in my case), yard work and general maintenance are no joke.
 Mrs. Minafi and I have already started thinking about renting for our next location.